-The subfund may hold cash, derivatives, as well as investments for which no nonfinancial analysis could be performed due to the unavailability of ESG data.
+The subfund may hold cash, derivatives, as well as investments for which no non-financial analysis could be performed due to the unavailability of ESG data.
 Derivatives are used for portfolio risk adjustment (exposure, hedging).

-Benchmarks are indexes used to gauge whether the financial product attains the environmental or social characteristics that it promotes.
 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
-No